ep2p/kademlia-api/README.md

 # Kademlia Api
 Abstract Java Kademlia API

-This API mainly focuses on routing table, peer choosing logic and DHT basics, and moves data persistence & networking to an abstraction layer.
+This API mainly focuses on an abstraction layer for Kademlia Algorithm, allows you to implement the network and storage layer in any ways you want.

-Networking layer which covers the subjects of how packets move through the network, serialization and validation of packets should be implemented by the developer and your protocol of choice.
+However, DHT, node bootstrapping, and other communications logics are already implemented.

 ## Key Features